 In class activities, discussion and critiques of readings, and seminaring.

 Attentive Reading.
-We'll be examining politics of "development."
-Two of the texts we'll use are The Hour of the Star, and They Say, I Say
+We'll be examining politics of "development," and how to structure academic essays using the text _They Say, I Say_

 Class assignments and grading

 Short directed assignments, one revised 7-8 page paper that argues for a particular agenda, or a group presentation.